KaiWU17TUM/realsense-simple-wrapper/README.md

 ## Running RS in RaspberryPi-4B

-- The official guide includes an open source ethernet networking [guide](https://dev.intelrealsense.com/docs/open-source-ethernet-networking-for-intel-realsense-depth-cameras) to stream RS over a network.
-It contains an image for (kernel-patched) Raspberrypi-OS built with RS-SDK-V2.34 .
+To run RS in raspberrypi 3/4, the linux kernel needs to be patched.
+This can be done either:

-- The SDK can be upgraded by following the steps shown [here](https://github.com/datasith/Ai_Demos_RPi/wiki/Raspberry-Pi-4-and-Intel-RealSense-D435).
-Once swap size is updated, this [script](scripts/install_realsense.sh) can be used to run the installation (except OpenGL and VNC).
+1. Compile from source : The official github repo contains [scripts](https://github.com/IntelRealSense/librealsense/tree/master/scripts) to do so, but they are not raspberrypi specific.
+A raspberrypi-4 speific instructions for patching can be found in this [guide](https://github.com/NobuoTsukamoto/realsense_examples/blob/master/doc/installation_raspberry_pi_64.md).

--  Kernel patch for Raspberrypi
+2. Flash a pre-build image : In one of he official [guide](https://dev.intelrealsense.com/docs/open-source-ethernet-networking-for-intel-realsense-depth-cameras) there is an image for (kernel-patched) Raspberrypi-OS built with RS-SDK-V2.34 .

-This [guide](https://github.com/NobuoTsukamoto/realsense_examples/blob/master/doc/installation_raspberry_pi_64.md) shows how to build/patch/compile linux for raspberrypi for RS.
+Once kernel patching is done, the RS SDK can be installed/upgraded by following the steps shown in this [guide](https://github.com/datasith/Ai_Demos_RPi/wiki/Raspberry-Pi-4-and-Intel-RealSense-D435).
+This [script](scripts/install_realsense_pi4.sh) follows the steps and performs the installation (except OpenGL and VNC). **BUT, the swapsize needs to be done manually first according to the [guide](https://github.com/datasith/Ai_Demos_RPi/wiki/Raspberry-Pi-4-and-Intel-RealSense-D435).**

 ## Good to know